Squareback Marsh Crab Care Made Easy With Fun Facts

 The substrate should be 70 to 80 percent and the rest will be water, meaning the tank will be a paludarium.

-In order to maintain high humidity and keep their gills moist, the substrate needs to be able to retain moisture.
+To maintain high humidity and keep their gills moist, the substrate needs to be able to retain moisture.
 It should also be able to hold the shape of the burrow.

 Create a substrate with sand, gravel, leaf litter and peat moss.
 That should be good enough as a substrate and it should at least be three inches deep.